stmork/mrw-track-control-ng/ui/README.md

 ```

 Actually there are four MVC groups:
-1. Section - SectionController - SectionWidget
+1. Rail - RailController - RailWidget
 2. RegularSwitch - RegularSwitchController - RegularSwitchWidget
 3. DoubleCrossSwitch - DoubleCrossSwitchController - DoubleCrossSwitchWidget
 4. Signal - SignalController - SignalWidget

 The MVC for signals is a little bit different because a controller may represent a group of signals like a combined main and distant signal.

-## SectionWidget
+## RailWidget

-As an example this scenario shows the MVC for a rail section.
+As an example this scenario shows the MVC for a rail.

 ```mermaid
 classDiagram